lsgrep/gostatus/README.md

 #### debugging
 Just run it and read the `stdout`.
-Except the first JSON object line, each line should be a JSON array with a leading comma(`,`), or i3bar failed to parse the line.
+Except the first JSON object line, each line should be a JSON array with a leading comma(`,`), or i3bar will fail to parse the line.

 ```
 $ ./gostatus --config config.yml